FH-Cloud-Computing/website/docs/glossary/index.md

 Infrastructure as a Service is discussed in [lecture 2](../lectures/2-iaas/index.md) and provides virtual machines and related services to cloud customers.

+## IOMMU

+The IOMMU is the memory management unit that virtualizes the Direct Memory Access (DMA) requests from I/O components and separates them from each other to prevent attacks over Thunderbolt/USB.

 ## Istio

 [Istio](https://istio.io/) is a service mesh used in conjunction with Kubernetes to facilitate microservices.
 Istio is discussed in [lecture 5](../lectures/5-cloud-native/index.md)